Cray-HPE/docs-csm/glossary.md

 The Boot Orchestration Service (BOS) is responsible for booting, configuring, and shutting down collections of nodes.
-This is accomplished using BOS components, such as boot orchestration session templates and sessions, as well as launching a Boot Orchestration Agent (BOA) that fulfills boot requests.
+This is accomplished using BOS components, such as boot orchestration session templates and sessions.
 BOS uses other services which provide boot artifact configuration (BSS), power control (CAPMC), node status (HSM), and configuration (CFS).

 ## Cabinet Cooling Group